kubernetes-retired/external-storage/local-volume/README.md

     path: /mnt/disks/vol1
 ```
 Please replace the following elements to reflect your configuration:

-  * "my-node" with the name of kubernetes node which is hosting this
+  * "my-node" with the name of kubernetes node that is hosting this
     local storage disk
   * "5Gi" with the required size of storage volume, same as specified in PVC
-  * "local-storage" with the name of storage class which should be used
+  * "local-storage" with the name of storage class to associate with
-     for local volumes
+     this local volume
   * "/mnt/disks/vol1" with the path to the mount point of local volumes

 ### Step 3: Create local persistent volume claim